zapta/apio-wiki-dev/docs/developement-environment.md

 pytest -vv -s test/managers/test_project.py::test_first_env_is_default
 ```

-> The page `htmlcov/index.html` shows the coverage of the last test run.
-The directory `htmlcov` is transient and is ignored by git.
+> The page `_pytest-coverage/index.html` shows the coverage of the last test run.
+The directory `_pytest-coverage` is transient and is ignored by git.

 ## Confirm Test Workflow Passes